 In spite of the negative reviews above, Rocket Money has the potential to help some consumers.
 Let’s take a quick look at some pros and cons for Rocket Money to see if it might be the right fit for you.

 |Monitors subscription renewals||Requires access to sensitive personal information|

-|No subscription fee for basic service||Has negative reviews on Better Business Bureau|
+|No subscription fee for basic service||Negative reviews on Better Business Bureau website|

 Bottom line: If you’re someone who is on top of your budget and spending each month, Rocket Money (formerly Truebill) may not be for you.
 However, if you’re too busy to monitor things like auto-renewing subscriptions or service outages, the free service could be worth it.
 After all, 60% of uncovered savings is better than 100% of a missed savings opportunity.